TNPACS/dicoogle/dicoogle/src/main/resources/webapp/README.md

 ## Building

-`npm` version 4 or earlier is required.
+The web application is built using Node.js and npm (see [package.json](package.json)).
 To build everything for production (ready to be bundled for when creating dicoogle.jar):

     npm install